khaors/geocompr/main.md

 <p class="caption">(\#fig:crs-buf-proj)Buffer on data with projected CRS.</p>
 </div>

-The importance of understanding an object's CRS (primarily whether it's projected or geographic), and reprojecting when appropriate, is illustrated above using a simple geographic vector object representing London.
+The importance of CRSs (primarily whether they are projected or geographic) has been demonstrated using the example of London.
-The subsequent two sections go into more depth on reprojections, exploring which CRS to use and providing details about the process of reprojecting vector and raster objects.
+The subsequent sections go into more depth, exploring which CRS to use and the details of reprojecting vector and raster objects.

 ### Which CRS to use?